 Gratefully we emerged into the bright light of the day and I took note of how the pine trees along the hillside seemed more alive and vibrant than when we entered.
 As we spoke with the family members the birds in the trees started singing a beautiful melody.

 Back at their local office I met a woman who’s lost both her parents in the mine massacres.
 At ten she was an orphan.
 I held her hands as we walked up the stairs.
 She had lost her husband as well at age 30.
 Children of alleged leftists were denied work and hounded.
 But she still had such an infectious smile.
-She told me she was all alone and that this struggle for justice was all she had.
-She wishes to honor the dead through an apology or acknowledgment and some form of reparations.
-It was clear that the aggrieved families bond had become her surrogate family.

 It was here that the bones became live with flesh and broken hearts.
 On the train home I would listen to the rest of the guys’ “Sad Eyes” song and it was so healing :